https://github.com/digitalegesellschaft/jekyll-theme-conference

 - the text to show (`name`),

-- the actual link address:
+- the link address:

-+ given relatively to the site's base address: `relative_url:`,
+- _relative_ to the site's base address: `relative_url:`,

-+ pointing to an external video: `video:`
+- pointing to an external _video_: `video:`.

 Additionally, a _navigation bar_ or _main landing page_ link can also have the following properties: